-Los Angeles Dodgers outfielder Mookie Betts is ready to take over Major League Baseball.
+Los Angeles Dodgers outfielder Mookie Betts is taking over Major League Baseball.
 He’s that good.
 What the four-time MLB All-Star has accomplished up to this point is beyond impressive, and he’s only getting warmed up.

 For some reason, the Boston Red Sox traded Betts during the 2020 offseason.
 Apparently having one of the greatest seasons in MLB history in 2018 wasn’t good enough to keep him around and pay him the massive contract he’s worth.
 Don’t worry, though.
-The 27-year-old superstar is about avoid free agency to secure one of the biggest contracts in sports history.
+The 28-year-old superstar will avoid free agency and secured one of the biggest contracts in sports history.

-Needless to say, his net worth is about to skyrocket.
+Needless to say, his net worth has skyrocketed.

 Early Life & Career